plylrnsdy/kawlar/README.md

 ## Feature

 - Set different handler for extracting data from the page's url which match different patterns;
-- Set same handler for saving data in pipeline.
+- Set same handler for saving data in pipeline;
+- Schedule task fetching in specify time, according to `cron`.

 ## Useage